platenspeler/PI-arduino/libraries/LamPI/README.txt

 At first, we'l concentrate on Kaku Messages.
 If room permits on the Arduino, we'll look at other protocols as well.

+Contributions:

+- Randy Simons, for Kaku lib and receier interrupt handling
+- Nathan Seidle, for HTU21d library
+- Jim Lindblom, for BMP085 code and examples
+- SPC, for Livolo work

 Maarten (mw12554 @ hotmail . com )